Andrepereira2001/feup-lbaw-2021/pa.md

 ### 4. Input Validation

-> Describe how input data was validated, and provide examples to scenarios using HTML validation and server-side validation.
+> Describe how input data was validated, and provide examples to scenarios using both client-side and server-side validation.

 ### 5. Check Accessibility and Usability